eXpansionPluginPack/Tinker/README.md

 This command allows to easily create a new eXpansion release.
 It will :
 * Update eXpansion source code to update version number.
 * Create a new tag
+* Update the skeleton app repository with :
+    * New AppKernel
+    * New config files or config dist files.
+    * New composer json if necessery.
 * Create an archive with the latest sources
 * Create a github release with the archive.